terminar/rebellion/README.md

 * maybe: high level support via MIDI messages
 * integrated graphics API for devices with displays
 * integrated state machine for handling specific use cases (e.g. pressing keys in order to have command layers, e.g. [SHIFT/GROUP_A], [LOCK] which is automatically remembered)

+### What happened the last year (and first) year => 2021-06-20 - 2022-06-20?

+* the discord chat now has an interesting amount of awesome people discussing ideas and wishes not only regarding the NI devices but also stuff like "mobile music/mobile devices"
+* prototype/proof of concept of a hardware gateway which can connect NI devices with iPads via Bluetooth Midi and USB Midi
+* first integration of OSC stuff in the rebelliond, connections to Ableton and Bitwig were successful
+* new devices with basic support: Maschine JAM, Maschine Plus, Maschine MK1
+* first evaluations with Traktor devices and proof that the message format is nearly the same - Rebellion can maybe support Traktor S8 or D2 (and other Traktor devices)
+* proof that the Komplete M32 is some sort of different and will need some more evaluation

 ## Logging